Sisco, Orioles rough up Clevinger in 13-0 rout of Indians

 Indians: RHP Corey Kluber (broken arm) is finally playing catch after going on injured list on May 3.
 “He’s basically got to start over again, his throwing program,” Francona said.
 “But the fact that he’s throwing, the fact that it’s healing so well, it’s really good news.”

-Orioles: OF DJ Stewart (ankle) is playing in the Gulf Coast League and will soon be ready to continue his rehab in the minors, manager Brandon Hyde said.
+Orioles: OF DJ Stewart (ankle) is playing in the Gulf Coast League and will soon be ready to continue his rehab in the minors, Hyde said.

 UP NEXT